bkaney/binflip/README.md

 Rollout Compatibility
 ======================

-If Rollout <https://github.com/jamesgolick/rollout> is present, it will delegate all methods, adding to `active?` a preliminary test to see if the environment toggle is on before checking rollout.
+If Rollout <https://github.com/jamesgolick/rollout> is present, it will pass through most rollout methods except `active?`, where a preliminary test is done to see if the environment toggle is active first.

 Rationale
 =========